-The purpose of this form is to provide external partners a mechanism to disclose any actual, perceived or potential individual or organizational conflicts of interest that exist, as required by Minnesota Statute, section 16B.98, subdivision 2-3; Minnesota Office of Grants Management (OGM) Grants Management Policies, Statutes, and Forms; and Code of Federal Regulations (CFR), title 2, section 200.112, Conflict of Interest.
+The purpose of this form is to provide external partners a mechanism to disclose any actual, perceived or potential individual or organizational conflicts of interest that exist, as required by Minn.
+Stat. § 16B.98, subd.
+2-3; Minnesota Office of Grants Management (OGM) Grants Management Policies, Statutes, and Forms"; and federal regulation 2 Code of Federal Regulation (CFR) § 200.112, "Conflict of Interest."
 It is helpful if the external partner explains the reason for the conflict, but it is not required.